 This cozy cafe has amazing raw cakes and desserts.
 The Snickers raw cake is just divine!
 They also have tasty meals, such as salads, wraps, and spaghetti that are suitable for vegans and raw food freaks.

 It’s a shame that I’ve never had the chance to sample them because I always go for raw cakes.
 Haha, I’m a sucker when it comes to everything sweet, chocolatey and peanutbuttery.

 Over the Moon

-A new-comer which has fantastic cakes and delicacies made on the spot.
+Over the Moon has fantastic cakes and delicacies made on the spot.
 I really enjoyed their vegan black sesame nice cream (vegan ice-cream), 80 baht.
 Beautiful!
 I bought some matcha green tea white chocolate cookies to take home with, 180 baht.
 They were ok.

 Bake Sense is run by a jovial Thai guy, Gai.
 The place is situated right on the mangrove beach and it’s nice looking outside and getting a breeze from the sea.
 Inside it can get a bit hot, though, especially if you are planning on working with your laptop.
 Coffee is 100% Thai Arabica beans and Gai roasts it himself.
 There is also tea, fruit juices and smoothies available.